thammi/nymp/README.md

 ## Usage

-Use `launch.py` in ./src/ to start the program.
+Use `launch.py` in `./src/` to start the program.
 You can also add a link to it in your `bin` directory.

 The key bindings are subject to change in the near future.
 They are loosely vim-oriented.
+Configuration and a command line will be implemented later.

 Incomplete overview: